arbCoding/PsSp/README.md

 1) Protect their original data sources
 2) Have a degree of crash-safety (via auto-save)
 3) Keep user defined program settings (window locations, sizes, etc.)
-4) Keep logs of project execution
+4) Keep logs of processing steps and parameters used in the workflow
 5) Allow users to maintain project notes
 6) Facilitate integrating new data into an existing project
 7) Maintain necessary data provenance for publicatons
 8) Provide project check-pointing features to ease the challenges of iterative exploratory analysis.
-9) Allow making spinning off sub-projects for tangential exploration.
+9) Allow spinning off sub-projects for tangential exploration

 ---